 Coventry City Council

-The city has a population of almost 320,000 and two leading universities that bring a vibrant student life.
-It was recently named as one of the top 10 cities in the country for jobs growth, patents granted and business growth over the past decade and one of only four cities outside the south east where people earn above the national average wage.
+Now based at the brand new Friargate business district near Coventry Rail Station, Coventry City Council provides hundreds of services for the people of Coventry and visitors, including housing, infrastructure, education, employment, events and licensing.
+The city was recently named as one of the top 10 UK cities for jobs growth, patents granted and business growth over the past decade, and one of only four cities outside the south east where people earn above the national average wage.
 The future is looking bright for Coventry and its residents – and the Council is proud to be at the heart of it all.

 Coventry and Warwickshire Champions